sakurita17/jortiz_phd_review/numerator_relationship_matrix.md

 For the aim of this exercise, I will use the library “pedigreeTools”:
 <https://github.com/Rpedigree/pedigreeTools>

-library(package = "pedigreeTools") # R package to create and create different pedigree
+'library(package = "pedigreeTools")' # R package to create and create different pedigree
                                    # features